 What causes psoriasis?

-Doctors aren’t sure what causes psoriasis, although the general consensus is genetics and the immune system are key factors.
-What they do know is that people with psoriasis have skin cells which are made and replaced more quickly than normal.
-In most people, skin cells are made and replaced every 3 or 4 weeks; in people with psoriasis, the cells are made and replaced every few days.
-This causes a build-up of skin cells which creates the flaky areas of skin associated with psoriasis.
+Doctors aren’t sure what causes the condition, although it’s likely genetics and the immune system are key factors.
+People with psoriasis have skin cells which are made and replaced more quickly than normal.
+In most people, skin cells are made and replaced every 3 or 4 weeks.
+But in people with psoriasis, the cells are made and replaced every few days.
+This causes a build-up of skin cells which creates flaky and sore areas of skin.

-Some people with psoriasis may notice “triggers” which can cause their psoriasis to flare up.
+Some people may notice “triggers” which can cause their psoriasis to flare up.
 These triggers may include stress, heavy alcohol use, injury (including cuts, vaccinations and sunburn) and certain medications.

 What is psoriatic arthritis?

-According to the British Skin Foundation, around one in three people with moderate psoriasis will develop psoriatic arthritis.
-Psoriatic arthritis causes swelling and often painful stiffness in the joints, commonly the hands, feet, knees, elbows, neck and spine or lower back.
-As with psoriasis itself, the severity of the arthritis varies from person to person.
-Whilst some people may experience pain in one or two of their joints, others may have severe problems affecting multiple joints.
+According to the British Skin Foundation, around one in three people with moderate psoriasis will develop this form of arthritis.
+It causes swelling and often painful stiffness in the joints.
+This pain is usually in the hands, feet, knees, elbows, neck and spine or lower back.
+The severity of the arthritis varies from person to person.
+Some people may experience pain in one or two of their joints, but others may have severe problems affecting multiple joints.

 Is psoriasis linked to other conditions?

-According to the National Psoriasis Foundation, psoriasis and psoriatic arthritis put you at a greater risk of certain types of cancer, cardiovascular disease, diabetes, depression, metabolic disease and non-alcoholic fatty liver disease (NAFLD).
+According to the National Psoriasis Foundation, psoriasis and psoriatic arthritis increase your risk of developing certain health conditions.
+These include certain types of cancer, cardiovascular disease, diabetes, depression, metabolic disease and non-alcoholic fatty liver disease (NAFLD).

 Is there a cure?

-The short answer to this is no, there is no cure for psoriasis or psoriatic arthritis.
-However, both conditions can usually be treated to help alleviate the pain and keep the conditions under control.
-There are three main treatments your Doctor is likely to consider: topical, including skin creams and ointments; phototherapy, where your skin is exposed to types of UV light; and systemic, involving injected medications.
-In some cases, your Doctor may refer you to a dermatologist or skin specialist.
+The short answer is no, psoriasis and psoriatic arthritis can’t be cured.
+However, treatments are usually available to help alleviate the pain and keep the conditions under control.
+If you have psoriasis, your Doctor is likely to consider three main treatments.
+The first is topical, which may involve the use of skin creams and ointments.
+The second is phototherapy, where skin is exposed to types of UV light.
+Phototherapy is sometimes used to treat psoriasis in people who are unable to take medications – for example, during pregnancy.
+And the third is systemic, which involves injected medications like steroids.
+In some cases, your Doctor may decide to refer you to a dermatologist or skin specialist.